MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-210.md

 =======
 title: Holograms 210
-description:
+description: <meta name="description" content="Follow this coding walkthrough using Unity, Visual Studio and HoloLens to learn the details of gaze concepts." />
-author:
+author: keveleigh
-ms.author: neerajw
+ms.author: kurtie
 ms.date: 2/28/2018
 ms.topic: article
-keywords:
+keywords: holotoolkit, mixedrealitytoolkit, mixedrealitytoolkit-unity
 ---

 # Holograms 210

 [Gaze](gaze.md) is the first form of input and reveals the user's intent and awareness.
-Holograms 210 (aka Project Explorer) is a deep dive into gaze-related concepts for Windows Holographic.
+Holograms 210 (aka Project Explorer) is a deep dive into gaze-related concepts for Windows Mixed Reality.
 We will be adding contextual awareness to our cursor and holograms, taking full advantage of what your app knows about the user's gaze.

 >[!VIDEO https://www.youtube.com/embed/yKAttGduVp0]\